 1. Complete an APEX application form for each item to be expertized

-Each item must be accompanied by a special APEX Application Form which is available for download for a single item. if have multiple items for expertizing, please email or call to have forms mailed to you (814) 933-3803 ext.
+Each item must be accompanied by a special APEX Application Form which is available for download as a fillable PDF for a single item. if have multiple items for expertizing, please email or call to have forms mailed to you (814) 933-3803 ext.
 206.

 2. Mail completed forms and fees along with the required return envelopes to APEX.